-Marguerite Maury, aging and essential oils: reflections on ‘youthful maturity’
+Marguerite Maury, ageing and essential oils: reflections on ‘youthful maturity’

-The following paper explores the process of aging viewed through a personal lens, but more significantly as reflected through the eyes and wisdom of Marguerite Maury, chemist, homeopath, aromatherapist and clinical researcher.
-Maury’s honest and pragmatic yet also positive and encouraging viewpoints on aging are explored, along with her remedial application of essential oils, which she exploited for their vital and dynamic rejuvenating, regenerating, restorative and protective qualities.
+The following article explores the process of ageing viewed through a personal lens, but more significantly as reflected through the eyes and wisdom of Marguerite Maury, chemist, homeopath, aromatherapist and clinical researcher.
+Maury’s honest and pragmatic yet also positive and encouraging viewpoints on ageing are explored, along with her remedial application of essential oils, which she exploited for their vital and dynamic rejuvenating, regenerating, restorative and protective qualities.

 Maury considered that the process of life, the way we traverse the paths and roads laid before us, the things we absorb (physiological and psycho-emotional), our attitude and outlook, determine whether we endure or wither.